dataraftai/Costomer_churn_prediction/README.md

 ![Customer Survival Over Time](images\costomer-survival-over-time.png)

 **Insight:**
-“This shows how customer survival decreases over time.
+This shows how customer survival decreases over time.
-Most churn happens in the early months, which highlights the importance of early engagement.”
+Most churn happens in the early months, which highlights the importance of early engagement.
 ---